South Africa's ANC rolls to victory, boosting Zuma reform clout

 He has also batted away opposition from the far left, squelching some expectations the Economic Freedom Fighters (EFF) - led by his former protégé Julius Malema - would ride a wave of populist anger over widespread poverty and unemployment.

-The ANC, the liberation movement that swept to power two decades ago under the leadership of Nelson Mandela, had won 63 percent of Wednesday’s vote with 85 percent of districts counted, the Independent Electoral Commission (IEC) said.
+The ANC, the liberation movement that swept to power two decades ago under the leadership of Nelson Mandela, had won 63.7 percent of Wednesday’s vote with nearly two-thirds of districts counted, the Independent Electoral Commission (IEC) said.

 “With this, he is much less beholden to the left,” Cape Town-based political analyst Nic Borain said, adding he expected Zuma to appoint a technocrat cabinet with the express mandate to roll out policies to boost growth.